Thoubal district

 Thoubal district (Meitei pronunciation:/ˈθɑʊbɑːl orˈθɑʊbəl/) is one of the sixteen districts of Manipur state in northeastern India.
-This district is bounded by Senapati district on the north, Ukhrul and Chandel districts on the east, Churchandpur and Bishnupur districts on the south and Imphal West and Imphal East districts on the west.
+This district is bounded by Imphal East on the north, Kangpokpi District and Tengnoupal District districts on the east, Kakching district on the south and Imphal West district on the west.
 The district occupies an area of 324 km2.
 The population as of 2011 is 286,687.
 Thoubal town is the district headquarters.
 This district is known for Khongjom, where the last battle of the independence of Manipur was fought in April 1891 against the British army.

 History

 In May 1983 this district came into existence when Thoubal sub-division of the erstwhile Manipur Central District (later Imphal district) with all its administrative units was transferred to form a new district.
-Later, in November 1983, Thoubal district was divided into Thoubal and Kakching sub-divisions comprising Kakching and Waikhong Tahsils.
-At present there are 3 sub divisions in Thoubal district, they are Thoubal, Lilong and Kakching.
+Later, in November 1983, Thoubal district was divided into Thoubal and Kakching sub-divisions comprising Kakching and Waikhong Tehsils.
+In 2016, Thoubal district was further divided into 2 districts: Thoubal district and Kakching district.